selrahal/hadoop-lab/README.md

     ```SQL
     select * from transactions order by amount desc limit 10
     ```

+3. Try some other queries out:
+  * Find the cheapest transaction
+  * Find the cheapest transaction for CC `1234432112344321`

 ## Use PIG to find all transactions in North Carolina ##
 1. Navigate to the PIG script editor